A Parent’s Guide To Throwing Away Children’s Artwork

 3. Creativity: I love the artwork that comes home with imperfections.
 When my two-year-old comes home with a perfectly constructed cut out penguin, I know that I’m actually looking at artwork created by my child’s teacher.
 When the penguin has three eyes and a beak where his wing should be, I know my child created it.
 You can’t keep all of these crafts, so choose the ones that best display you’re child’s creativity.

 4. Pictures: Similar to crafts with handprints, I’m partial to crafts with pictures of my kid.
 These crafts seem to perfectly capture a moment in time.
 Not only do you see their artistic ability, but you can also remember what they looked like when they made the craft.
 Be careful though, teachers know that parents are a sucker for pictures.
-Choose you’re picture crafts wisely.
+Choose your picture crafts wisely.

 What to Toss: